-The NewAir AB-1200B has a slightly higher capacity, holding 126 full-size cans compared to HomeLab’s 120 cans.
-It also has a built-in lock so you can keep kids (or your friends) away from your craft beers, which the HomeLabs does not.
+The NewAir AB-1200B has a slightly higher capacity, holding 126 full-size cans versus HomeLab’s 120 cans.
+It also has a built-in lock to keep kids (or your friends) away from your craft beers, which the HomeLabs does not.

 As a company, NewAir has been around for over 15 years and has a great customer service record.
-I think it’s safe to say that NewAir is going to be around for a while.
+It’s safe to say that NewAir will be around for a while.

-Best Beer Fridge (when you forgot to buy the beer): NewAir NBF125BK00
+Best Mini Fridge (when you forgot to buy the beer): NewAir NBF125BK00

 Building on the success of the AB-1200B, the NBF125BK00 adds two modes: Turbo mode and Party mode.

-Turbo mode drops the temperature down to 23° F, well below-freezing, to chill your drinks as fast as possible.
-Party mode keeps the compressor running for a full six hours, so your drinks stay cold, no matter how many times the door is opened and closed.
+Turbo mode drops the temperature to 23° F, well below freezing, to chill your drinks as fast as possible.
+Party mode keeps the compressor running for six hours, so your drinks stay cold, no matter how many times the door is opened and closed.

-Looking at other higher-end beer fridges, most of the other manufacturers only cool down to between 34° F and 37° F. It’s rare to find one that will go below the freezing point until you get to a much higher price-point.
+Looking at other higher-end beer fridges, most other manufacturers only cool to between 34° F and 37° F. It’s rare to find one that will go below the freezing point until you get to a much higher price-point.

-The NewAir NBF125BK00 isn’t cheap, by any means.
-It costs about as much as the full-size GE garage refrigerator that we recommended above.
-But for that price, you’re getting a really nice beer fridge, with some amazing high-end features.
+The NewAir NBF125BK00 isn’t cheap by any means.
+It costs about as much as the full-size GE garage refrigerator I recommended above.
+But for that price, you get a really nice beer fridge with amazing high-end features.